 Requests can be anonymous or authenticated.
 You can use external authentication to establish and validate who the client is, which service the client is requesting, and what authorization the request has.

-Gloo Mesh provides two resources to help you manage external auth: an external auth server and policy.
+Gloo Platform provides two resources to help you manage external auth: an external auth server and policy.

-The external auth server uses the external auth policies to enforce authentication and authorization of matching traffic.
+ExtAuthPolicy: The external auth server uses external auth policies to enforce authentication and authorization of matching traffic.
 You can match traffic by selecting routes or destinations.
 If you don't select any routes or destinations, an external auth policy is applied to all destinations by default.
+You cannot apply more than one external auth policy to the same route or destination.
+Currently, destinations can be backed by Kubernetes services or Gloo external services.

 Supported types of external auth policies